Updated 30 June 2026

 The most direct and measurable cost of technical debt is lost productivity.
 Engineers in high-debt codebases lose 20-50% of their productive time to workarounds, rework, and navigating complexity.
 This page quantifies that loss in hours, dollars, and velocity impact.

 Stripe Developer Coefficient, 2018.
-Survey of 10,000+ developers across industries.
+Survey of 1,000+ developers and 1,000+ C-level executives across five countries.

 Where the Time Goes